Chloe Aridjis: Biography

 Her debut novel Book of Clouds was published in the US by Grove Press in winter 2009, and by Chatto and Windus in the UK in July 2009, in the Netherlands, and by Mercure de France in September 2009.
 It was published in Mexico, Spain, Romania and Croatia in 2011 and as a graphic novel in French in early 2012.
 In his review of Book of Clouds for The Independent, Daniel Hahn described it as an "exceptional debut novel".
 In The New York Times, Wendy Lesser described it as "a stunningly accurate portrait of Berlin".
 Regina Marler in the Los Angeles Times drew attention to Aridjis's "magic and poetry", and described "an unsettling atmosphere unlike anything in recent fiction."

 In November 2009, Book of Clouds won the Prix du Premier Roman Étranger in France.

 Her second novel, Asunder, was published in May 2013 by Chatto and Windus in London, and in September by Houghton Mifflin Harcourt in New York City.
 The novel concerns two museum guards, one at the National Gallery in London, for whom life and art begin to overtake each other in surreal and unsettling ways.
 It involves a trip to Paris, and carefully contained worlds torn apart.
-The Times Literary Supplement wrote, "Chloe Aridjis is crafting a poetics of the strange ...
-This is deft and shimmering fiction" while The Guardian described the novel as "Strange, extravagant, darkly absorbing ... thrills with energy."
+The Times Literary Supplement wrote of it: "Chloe Aridjis is crafting a poetics of the strange ...
+This is deft and shimmering fiction"; The Guardian described the novel as "Strange, extravagant, darkly absorbing ... thrills with energy."

 Her third novel, Sea Monsters, was published in February 2019.
-The New Yorker referred to it as "a hypnotic narrative of disenchantment" while The Atlantic called it "a strange symbolist novel that would make Mallarmé proud" and wrote, "Like a magician, Aridjis is obsessed with elusiveness; like a symbolist, she far prefers imagination and metaphor to plain sight."
+The New Yorker referred to it as "a hypnotic narrative of disenchantment", while The Atlantic called it "a strange symbolist novel that would make Mallarmé proud" and wrote: "Like a magician, Aridjis is obsessed with elusiveness; like a symbolist, she far prefers imagination and metaphor to plain sight."
 Sea Monsters won the PEN/Faulkner Award for Fiction in 2020.

 Aridjis was awarded a Guggenheim Fellowship in 2014.
 In 2020, she was awarded the Eccles Centre & Hay Festival Writers Award for her forthcoming novel entitled Reports from the Land of the Bats.
+In the same year, she was elected a Fellow of the Royal Society of Literature.